zedgge/Bare-ML/README.md

 Training time: ~30–60 seconds for 1,000 samples

-Accuracy: ~90–92% on test set with only 1,000 training examples
+Accuracy: ~90–92% on test set with only 1,000 training examples (results were performed on a laptop)

 Memory-efficient: Only keeps data and model in RAM